 According to the Michigan Department of Health & Human Services, “The Michigan State Loan Repayment Program (MSLRP) helps employers recruit and retain primary medical, dental, and mental health care providers by providing loan repayment to those entering into service obligations.”

-Michigan offers up to $200,000 (over an eight-year period) of student loan forgiveness for clinical social workers with a Master’s degree.
-The minimum commitment is two years serving in HPSAs.
+Michigan offers up to $300,000 (over a ten-year period) of student loan forgiveness for clinical social workers with a master’s degree.
+The minimum commitment is two years of serving in HPSAs.

 Perhaps you’ve looked at the available student loan forgiveness options and have decided they aren’t right for you or your situation.

-Maybe you want to pursue student loan forgiveness, but don’t qualify for PSLF or any of the other student loan forgiveness programs mentioned above.
+Maybe you want to pursue student loan forgiveness but don’t qualify for PSLF or any other student loan forgiveness programs mentioned above.
 What’s more, not every social worker wants to work in underserved areas, or you could only be working part-time as a social worker, which would make you ineligible for many of these loan forgiveness programs.

-Besides student loan forgiveness, social workers have other options for paying off student loan debt without going broke in the process.
+Besides student loan forgiveness, social workers have other options for paying off student loan debt.
 There are choices available whether you have federal loans or private loan debt.

 - Pay As You Earn (PAYE)